I changed jobs three times in my 20s.

 So the next time I changed jobs, I thought, "I haven't found a new job yet, but I'm sure I'll find one soon♪" and quit with a bang.

-Then it was hard to find one, and I was in a lot of pain financially.
-I was falling all over the place, which surprised me.
+Then it was hard to find one, and I found myself in a very painful situation financially.

-Changing jobs itself involves a great deal of effort and heartache, so it's better to lighten the load on your mind.
+Changing jobs itself is a huge heartache, so it's better to lighten the load.

-If you can find a new job easily, there is nothing better and nothing to worry about.
+If you can find a new job easily, I think there is nothing better than this and nothing to worry about.

-If you are confident that you can find it, it's totally fine to quit with no thought or vigor.
+If you are confident that you can find it, it's totally fine to quit with a bang.

-ifHard work during employment → Quit on a spur of the moment → Can't find a new job → Savings dwindle rapidly → Money worries → Can't find a new job → ・・・・・.
+It is.ifJob is hard → Quit on a spur of the moment → Can't find a new job → Savings are dwindling rapidly → Money worries → Can't find a new job → ・・・ savings run out.

 If only things had gone this way.I can't stand the idea that I quit my job because it was too hard for me, and then I was let go, and now I have to go through even more hardship in my job search.I thought.
 Like waves of stress coming over and over again.

 I thought, "Why can't I just get out of this black company?
-But in fact, the fear of not being able to find a new job and having only my savings dwindle away was unbearable.
+But in fact, the fear that my job search would not go well and my savings would dwindle was unbearable.

 To begin with, changing jobs is a major event in one's life, and the time and effort that goes into it is incredible.
 It really is.